 The members of the Study Group met at the IAA Headquarters (November 2018) to discuss preparations for the Second Symposium on STEM/STEAM for Space - Grand Challenges.
-Following is the current status.
+Following is the status as of September 20, 2019.

 Second Symposium on "STEAM for Space Leaders of Tomorrow" MIT, Cambridge, USA, October 28-29, 2019, immediately after WSC in Washington DC.